 I make spaghetti squash regularly in my weekly cook up, so I have it on hand to use in any number of ways.

-You can keep it simple, with just some sauce and meat on top, or make a dish or casserole out of it!
-Here are two of my favorite spaghetti squash recipes to get you started:
+Or, make a dish or casserole out of it!
+Here are a few of my favorite spaghetti squash recipes to get you started:

 - 1 large spaghetti squash